elephantscale/es-training-new/search-common/slides/IR-Metrics.md

 ## Precision

-  * **Precision**: Fraction of retrieved docs that are relevant to user’s information need
+  * **Precision**: Fraction of retrieved docs that are relevant to user's information need
     - In short, how much junk do I get?
   * More precisely, fraction of documents judge *relevant* to user's need.